 Does the outside of the kiln get hot?

 The outside of the kiln only gets warm so it is not possible to burn yourself on it.
 However, it is good practice not to place anything on top of the kiln in case you forget to remove before setting of the firing programme.
+Be aware that the metal handle may get hot, so use safety gloves when opening the door and removing pieces from the kiln.

 Can I put things on the bottom of the kiln or do I need a shelf?